AIOU Establishes Regional Campus At Gwadar - UrduPoint

 AIOU Establishes Regional Campus At Gwadar

-Allama Iqbal Open University (AIOU) has recently completed the construction of Regional Campus at Gwadar which will be inaugurated by next month
+Allama Iqbal Open University(AIOU) has recently completed the construction of Regional Campus at Gwadar and Prof Dr Zia Ul- Qayyum, Vice Chancellor, AIOU has congratulated the people of the Baluchistan province in general and people of Gwadar in particular on completion of this uniquely customized building of regional campus

-ISLAMABAD, (UrduPoint / Pakistan Point News - 3rd Jun, 2021 ) :Allama Iqbal Open University (AIOU) has recently completed the construction of Regional Campus at Gwadar which will be inaugurated by next month.

-In a message, Prof Dr Zia Ul- Qayyum, Vice Chancellor, AIOU has congratulated the people of the Balochistan province in general and people of Gwadar in particular on completion of this uniquely customized building of regional campus.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 5th Jun, 2021 ) :Allama Iqbal Open University(AIOU) has recently completed the construction of Regional Campus at Gwadar and Prof Dr Zia Ul- Qayyum, Vice Chancellor, AIOU has congratulated the people of the Baluchistan province in general and people of Gwadar in particular on completion of this uniquely customized building of regional campus.

-He said the campus has all the facilities to meet the needs of ever changing dynamic and technology oriented modern educational system.
+The newly constructed campus is expected to be inaugurated next month, the University in a statement said.
+The campus has all the facilities to meet the needs of ever changing dynamic and technology oriented modern educational system.

 The newly constructed building has the state-of-the-art computer laboratory which is equipped with latest technology.
 Moreover, it has a library well stocked with invaluable educational resources and reference books in addition to conference halls and lecture rooms.